-Denying a Death Claim on a Valid Life Insurance Policy
+Claiming the Death Benefit on a Life Insurance Policy After the Insured Dies

 The beneficiary of a life insurance policy is the person entitled to receive the death benefit of the policy when the insured person dies.
 In order to collect on a death benefit claim, the beneficiary must usually comply with specific duties and procedures stated in the insured’s life insurance policy (usually set out in the “Conditions” section).
 While contract conditions may vary according to the terms of a particular policy, most life insurance companies require prompt notice and proof of death (i.e., a death certificate) from the beneficiary.